No matter what your goals are, in order to be successful, you’ve got to have a plan.

 If you finish early, you can move on to the next task, answer emails and notifications, deal with the interruptions that came through while you were working, or simply take a little longer break.

-It won’t take long for you to see how long your tasks actually take and be better able to tighten up your schedule.
+It won’t be long for you to see how long your tasks actually take and you’ll be able to tighten up your schedule.